 The majority of dentists and patients believe the benefits of dental implants far outweigh the risks.
 Implants act just as a natural tooth would, drawing essential nutrients to the jawbone to maintain the structure and tissues and prevent bone loss.
 Dental implants offer a permanent, more comfortable, and convenient solution over traditional dentures.
 Because implant restorations are non-removable, there is no risk that they will slip out of place, which can make speaking and chewing easier.
-Additionally, these restorations are cared for just as you would care for natural teeth.
+Additionally, these restorations are cared for and maintained just as you would care for natural teeth.
 Dental implant restorations can improve your appearance and make you more confident in social settings.

 Schedule Your Consultation

 If you are interested in replacing missing teeth or dentures that slip out of place, dental implants may be an ideal solution.
 Contact our office today to schedule your consultation with Dr. Turner and to receive a treatment cost estimate.

 Best dental experience anyone could ask for.
 It's very obvious the entire staff works together as a team and truly cares about the patients.Jackie P.